 - What has changed in the student’s situation that will allow the student to demonstrate satisfactory academic progress at the next evaluation

 Financial aid awards will be based upon the availability of funds at the time of appeal approval.
-All requests must be processed prior to the end of the term for which the student is appealing.

 Students who have been denied financial aid because they were not making satisfactory academic progress may again receive aid the semester after regaining satisfactory academic progress.